openshift-cs/okd.io/docs/wg_docs/okd-io.md

 The site is created using [MkDocs](http://mkdocs.org){: target="_blank" .external } with the [Materials theme](https://squidfunk.github.io/mkdocs-material/){: target="_blank" .external } theme.

 MkDocs takes Markdown documents and turns them into a static website that can be accessed from a filesystem or served from a web server.

-A [link checker tool](https://linkchecker.github.io/linkchecker/index.html) is also used to validate all links in the MkDocs generated website.

 ## Updating the site